Portuguese Jewish community in Hamburg: Twentieth century

 Residential building 'Innocentiastrasse #37' in Harvestehude.
 1935-39 the building was rented by the Sephardic congregation and used as its last synagogue.

 By the time of the Nazi era, Hamburg's tiny Sephardic congregation had become the only one of its kind in Germany.
-While all anti-Semitic discriminations hit its members as hard as the Ashkenazim, the congregation was not the main target of aggressive active assaults.
+While all antisemitic discriminations hit its members as hard as the Ashkenazim, the congregation was not the main target of aggressive active assaults.
 In 1935 the congregation, comprising 150 members, moved its synagogue into a villa in Innocentiastr. #37 and left the old synagogue to the Ashkenazi congregation of Hamburg.
 The Sephardic synagogue was not attacked in the night of the November Pogrom.

-In July 1939 the Nazi government abolished Jewish congregations as religious organisations and transformed them into subordinate branches of the police administration in charge of publicising and supervising the observance of the ever-growing number of anti-Semitic invidiousnesses.
+In July 1939 the Nazi government abolished Jewish congregations as religious organisations and transformed them into subordinate branches of the police administration in charge of publicising and supervising the observance of the ever-growing number of antisemitic invidiousnesses.
 Therefore, all persons classified as Jews according to the Nuremberg Laws were compulsorily enlisted as members, including Catholics, irreligionists and Protestants, of whose grandparents three to four had been enrolled in a Jewish congregation.
 The Holy Community of the Sephardim of Beit Israel had to merge in the formerly Ashkenazi Jüdischer Religionsverband in Hamburg, now also comprising the aforementioned Gentiles, since the Nazis allowed for their purposes only one community of the new type in every town.

 Systematic deportations of Jewish Germans and Gentile Germans of Jewish descent started on 18 October 1941.
 These were all directed to Ghettos in Nazi-occupied Europe or to concentration camps.
 Most deported persons were murdered in the Shoah, and roughly 7,800 Jews from Hamburg were murdered during the Nazi era.

 By the end of 1942 the Jüdischer Religionsverband in Hamburg was dissolved as independent legal entity and its remaining assets and staff was assumed by the Reichsvereinigung der Juden in Deutschland (District Northwest).
 On 10 June 1943 the Reichssicherheitshauptamt dissolved the Reichsvereinigung by a decree.
 The few remaining employees not somewhat protected by a mixed marriage were deported from Hamburg on 23 June 1943 to Theresienstadt.